Political groups

 Biography

 Alain Lamassoure was born in Pau, France.
 He graduated from Sciences-Po Paris and is a former student at the National School of Administration (Turgot Promotion).
-He began his career in 1968 at the Court of Auditors as an auditor and continued working as a legal adviser.
-From 1973 onwards, he was a special advisor to Maurice Druon, Minister for Cultural Affairs from 1973 to 1974, and later became technical adviser in the office of the Minister for Finance (1974-1976) and the Minister for Infrastructure (1977-1978).
-He continued his career as a senior official in the office of the President of the Republic at the end of Valéry Giscard d’Estaing's term of office (1978-1981).
+He began his career at the Court of Auditors as an auditor in 1968 and continued working as a legal advisor.
+From 1973 onwards, he was a special advisor to Maurice Druon, Minister for Cultural Affairs from 1973 to 1974, and later became a technical advisor in the office of the Minister for Finance (1974-1976) and the Minister for Infrastructure (1977-1978).
+He continued his career as a senior official in the office of the President of the Republic during the final years of Valéry Giscard d’Estaing's term of office (1978-1981).

-Alain Lamassoure was a Member of the National Assembly from 1986 to 1993, representing the department Pyrénées-Atlantiques.
-In 1993, he was appointed Minister delegate for European Affairs in the Government of Édouard Balladur while François Mitterrand was President of the Republic.
-Under the presidency of Jacques Chirac and Prime Minister Alain Juppé, he worked as Minister delegate for the Budget and as government spokesperson from 1995 to 1997.
-From 1993 to 1997, these functions were linked to France’s preparations for the Euro, preparations for the 1995 enlargement, the French presidency of the European Union in 1995, and the negotiation of the Amsterdam Treaty and the Stability Pact.
+From 1986 to 1993, Alain Lamassoure was Member of the National Assembly, representing the department Pyrénées-Atlantiques.
+In 1993, he was appointed Minister Delegate for European Affairs in the government of Édouard Balladur while François Mitterrand was President of the Republic.
+Under the presidency of Jacques Chirac and the premiership of Alain Juppé, he worked as Minister Delegate for the Budget and as government spokesperson from 1995 to 1997.
+These functions meant involvement in France’s preparations for the Euro and the 1995 EU-enlargement, the French Presidency of the European Union in 1995, and the negotiations of the Amsterdam Treaty and the Stability and Growth Pact.

-At local level, Lamassoure was First Deputy Mayor of Anglet from 1995 to 1999, then Mayor from 1999 to 2000, and a member of the Anglet Municipal Council until 2008.
+At local level, Alain Lamassoure was First Deputy Mayor of Anglet from 1995 to 1999, then Mayor of the same town from 1999 to 2000.
+He was a member of the Anglet Municipal Council until 2008.

-From 1995 to 2014, he was a regional councillor for Aquitaine.
-In 1995, he became president of the Bayonne-Anglet-Biarritz Agglomeration Community, a position he held until 2001.
-He was then president of the Council of Elected Representatives of the Basque Country until 2008.
+From 1995 to 2014, he was a regional councillor for the region Aquitaine.
+In 1995, he presided over the Bayonne-Anglet-Biarritz Agglomeration Community, a position held until 2001.
+He was then President of the Council of Elected Representatives of the Basque Country until 2008.

-In March 2017, in the Fillon affair, he rescinded his support for the Les Républicains (former UMP) presidential candidate François Fillon.
-In October 2017, following the decision of the Republican Political Bureau to exclude so-called ‘constructive’ MPs and ministers, he announced that he was leaving his party.
+In March 2017, he rescinded his support for François Fillon, the presidential candidate of the Les Républicains (formerly UMP) in the wake of what is referred to as 'the Fillon affair'.
+In October 2017, following the decision of the political bureau of Les Républicains to exclude so-called ‘constructive’ deputies and ministers, he announced that he was leaving the party.

-He is a member of the European Movement France of which he was formerly vice-president and has close links with various European federalist groups.
+He is a member of the European Movement France of which he was formerly Vice-President.
+He has close links with various European federalist groups.
 He is also a Knight of the National Order of the Legion of Honour.

 He is currently Chairman of the Governing Board of the Observatory on History Teaching in Europe.

-Lamassoure's commitment to Europe is demonstrated through his work as an MEP.
-He held a seat at the European Parliament during the 3rd, 5th, 6th, 7th, and 8th parliamentary terms.
-He was the spokesperson of the French delegation to the European People’s Party (EPP) Group and longstanding member of the Bureau of the EPP Group.
+Alain Lamassoure's commitment to Europe is demonstrated by his work as an MEP.
+He held a seat in the European Parliament during the 3rd, 5th, 6th, 7th, and 8th parliamentary terms.
+He was the spokesperson of the French delegation of the European People’s Party (EPP) Group and longstanding member of the Bureau of the EPP Group.

-His activities as an MEP were mainly focused on financial, budgetary and institutional issues.
+His activities as MEP were mainly focused on financial, budgetary, and institutional issues.

 He was Vice-Chair of the Committee on Budgets (1990-1992), Vice-Chair of the Delegation for relations with the Maghreb countries and the Arab Maghreb Union (1992-1993), and Vice-Chair of the Delegation for relations with South Africa (1999-2002).

-He was member of several Delegations, including the Delegation for relations with the countries of South Asia and the South Asia Association for Regional Cooperation (SAARC) and the Delegation for relations with India.
+He was a member of several delegations, including the Delegation for relations with the countries of South Asia and the South Asia Association for Regional Cooperation (SAARC) as well as the Delegation for relations with India.

-Lamassoure is the author of several reports on own resources and the EU budget and on relations between the EU and the Member States.
+Alain Lamassoure is the author of several reports on own resources and the EU budget and on relations between the EU and the Member States.
 In 2002 and 2003, he participated in the work of the Convention on the Future of Europe.
-From 2002 to 2005, he was Vice-President of the European Movement France and from 2005 to 2013, he was Vice-President of the Cercle de l’Industrie, which ‘contributed to the articulation of a new industrial policy and improved economic governance in Europe’.
-In March 2007, it published a report which, in denouncing the shortcomings of the European Union’s financing system, Lamassoure called for own resources.
+From 2002 to 2005, he was Vice-President of the European Movement France, and from 2005 to 2013, he was Vice-President of the Cercle de l’Industrie which ‘contributed to the articulation of a new industrial policy and improved economic governance in Europe’.
+In March 2007, Cercle de l'Industrie published a report in which, by pointing out shortcomings of the European Union’s financing system, Alain Lamassoure called for new own resources.

-In 1992, during the 3rd parliamentary term, he took part in the discussions on the constitutional law of 25 June, which was necessary for the introduction into national law of the Maastricht Treaty on European Union.
-He tabled a parliamentary amendment to Article 88-1 of the Constitution, which stated that “the Republic shall participate in the European Communities and the European Union, made up of States which have freely chosen, by virtue of the Treaties which established them, to exercise jointly some of their powers”.
-This amendment would have far-reaching consequences for future French constitutional and administrative case law.
-According to Grand Judgments of Administrative Case Law, that article has served as a basis for case law of the Conseil Constitutionnel (Constitutional Council), which is the guiding principle of the Arcelor case law of the Conseil d’État (Council of State).
+During the 3rd parliamentary term, Alain Lamassoure took part in the discussions on the 25 June 1992 amendment of French constitutional law, a change necessary to align French law with the Maastricht Treaty on European Union.
+He tabled a parliamentary amendment to Article 88-1 of the French Constitution, which stated that “the Republic shall participate in the European Communities and the European Union, made up of States which have freely chosen, by virtue of the Treaties which established them, to exercise jointly some of their powers”.
+This amendment would have far-reaching consequences for subsequent French constitutional and administrative case law.
+According to the publication Les grands arrêts de la jurisprudence administrative (Grand Judgments of Administrative Case Law), that article served as basis for jurisprudence of the Conseil Constitutionnel (Constitutional Council), which was the guiding principle for the Arcelor case law of the Conseil d’État (Council of State).

-In 2008, Nicolas Sarkozy, President of the French Republic, requested a report from Lamassoure on the effective application of Community law in the daily life of citizens, in preparation for the French Presidency of the Council of the European Union, which began on 1 July 2008.
-In his report on 27 June 2008, Lamassoure called for better application of European rules in France.
+In 2008, President of the French Republic Nicolas Sarkozy requested a report from Alain Lamassoure on the effective application of Community law in the daily life of citizens, in preparation for the French Presidency of the Council of the European Union in the second half of 2008.
+In his report of 27 June 2008, Alain Lamassoure called for better application of European rules in France.

-In 2014, he began piloting the European project of Alain Juppé, who he supported for the presidential primary of the right and centre of 2016.
-Though the declared candidate for the succession of Martin Schulz as President of the European Parliament in 2017, he was prevented from acceding to this role following the defeat of Alain Juppé by François Fillon.
+In 2014, Alain Lamassoure became the leader of the European project of Alain Juppé, the candidate of the right and the centre he supported in the presidential primary of 2016.
+Though he was a candidate for the succession of Martin Schulz as President of the European Parliament in 2017, he was no longer in position to win that election after François Fillon defeated Alain Juppé.

 At the end of his last term of office, he was appointed Chairman of the Scientific Council of the Robert Schuman Foundation.

-For more information on his time as an MEP, click here
+For more information on Alain Lamassoure's time as an MEP, click here.

-The fonds of Alain Lamassoure are rich and complex, reflecting Lamassoure’s sustained work during his term of office.
-Similar to the majority of his colleagues, the fonds are structured around three major activities: parliamentary work, political activities and correspondence.
-In the first two series, the organisation follows mainly the duties occupied by Lamassoure during his various terms of office, namely the 6th (2004-2009), 7th (2009-2014) and 8th parliamentary term (2014-2019), with an emphasis on the 8th parliamentary term.
+The fonds of Alain Lamassoure are rich and complex, reflecting intense work during his term of office.
+They are structured around three major strands: parliamentary work, political activities, and correspondence.
+In the first two series, the organisation mostly follows Alain Lamassoure's positions during certain terms of office, i.e. the 6th (2004-2009), 7th (2009-2014), and 8th parliamentary term (2014-2019), with an emphasis on the 8th term.
 The 3rd (1989-1994) and 5th parliamentary terms (1999-2004) are not included in this index.

-The fonds reflect Lamassoure’s preferred topics (economy, finance, constitutional affairs and past and present European dimension) and his activity as Chair of the Committee on Budget and the Special Committee on Tax Rulings and Other Measures Similar in Nature or Effect, as well as his activity as Member of the Committee on Economic and Monetary Affairs, the Committee of Inquiry to investigate alleged contraventions and maladministration in the application of Union law in relation to money laundering, tax avoidance and tax evasion, as well as the Committee on Constitutional Affairs.
+The fonds reflect Alain Lamassoure’s preferred topics (economy, finance, constitutional affairs, past and present European dimension) and his activities as Chair of the Committee on Budget and the Special Committee on Tax Rulings and Other Measures Similar in Nature or Effect.
+They also include his activities as member of the Committee on Economic and Monetary Affairs, the Committee of Inquiry to investigate alleged contraventions and maladministration in the application of Union law in relation to money laundering, tax avoidance and tax evasion, as well as the Committee on Constitutional Affairs.

-Finally, the third part is devoted to the large number of letters received and sent by Alain Lamassoure.
+Finally, the third part includes a large number of letters received and sent by Alain Lamassoure.